zolkko/blumenplace-site/src/blog/ti-cmsis.md

 ---
-title: TI cmsys library is broken
+title: TI cmsis library is broken
 date: 2015-03-26
-tags: cmsys,cortex-m,ti
+tags: cmsis,cortex-m,ti
 template: post.html
 ---

 If you read this, most likely you have faced the same issue I did.
-It means that most likely you have downloaded [cmsys](http://www.ti.com/tool/cmsis_device_headers) implementation from one of the biggest silicon manufacturer in the world - TI.
+It means that most likely you have downloaded [cmsis](http://www.ti.com/tool/cmsis_device_headers) implementation from one of the biggest silicon manufacturer in the world - TI.
 And the library does not work.
 Even worth, your toolchain cannot assemble it and failed on strex instruction.